 Despite not having enough time to create an all new built-from-scratch airliner template this week, the one that I’m posting today is something that satisfies me to the core.
-You see, the DC-10-30 was the very first aircraft template that I ever created (way back in 2012 or 13), and…well…I didn’t do a very good job on it.
+You see, the DC-10-30 was the very first aircraft template that I ever created, and…well…I didn’t do a very good job on it the first time around.
 The proportions were off, the shading was all wrong, and the details were “just a guess” to put it mildly.
 I didn’t do the proper amount of research before starting that one to make it as accurate as possible, but I sure was proud of it at the time.

 It didn’t take long for me to pour obscene amounts of perfectionism into every template that I did after that one, and unfortunately, I was moving so fast with new template creation that the DC-10 got left in the dust.
 “I’ll fix it later” I always told myself, but the years rolled past and at the beginning of this year I was starting to realize that it had become an embarrassment to my portfolio.
 That embarrassment increased tenfold when I created my MD-11 template earlier this year – it was then when I realized just how bad it really was.

 I’ve already gone back and updated my old DC-10-30 template here on my blog and on my store, so there’s no point in going back and seeing for yourself how much of a disaster it was.
 But I’ll let you in on a little secret: all of my old DC-10 livery illustrations (United, Pan Am, Hawaiian Airlines, etc) are still alive and well here on Norebbo.com and they are all based on that old and ugly template.

 Besides, leaving my old (and really embarrassing) artwork in place isn’t all that bad – we are all human after all, and it’s neat to leave a trail of progress behind just to show how much we’ve improved over the years.